Brian Dougherty: MLL career

 He was also the starting goalie for 1998 United States Lacrosse team that won the World Lacrosse Championship.

 Professional Lacrosse Hall of Fame

 On June 18, 2022, Dougherty was inducted into the Professional Lacrosse Hall of Fame as one of the eleven members of the inaugural class of inductees.

 NLL career

 Dougherty has also played box lacrosse in the National Lacrosse League for the Philadelphia Wings and the Baltimore Thunder, though he played sparingly.

 Coaching career

-Dougherty has coached Division II Chestnut Hill College since 2011.
+Dougherty coached Division II Chestnut Hill College from 2011 to 2017 prior to becoming the head coach at Springside Chestnut Hill Academy.